ptrkrysik/gr-gsm/README.md

 sudo wireshark -k -Y '!icmp && gsmtap' -i lo
 ````

-If you want to avoid the risks caused by running *Wireshark* with root priviledges follow this short howto:
+If you want to avoid the risks caused by running *Wireshark* with root privileges follow this short howto:
 https://ask.wireshark.org/questions/7976/wireshark-setup-linux-for-nonroot-user

 Videos